eugenewebdevs/workshops/workshops-2019/microservice/lambdas/php/README.md

 ## About

-This lambda uses a custom runtime via a lambda layer allowing the use of PHP 7.2
+This lambda is written with a custom runtime via a lambda layer support.
+PHP version 7.2

+## Custom Runtime Layes

+Lambda layers all custom runtimes to be used.
+In this example we are adding PHP.

+You can download the custom runtime here: https://github.com/antonioortegajr/PHP-Lambda-Runtime